Why Kyrgyzstan?

 Endless open spaces, mountain and lake landscapes

-Do you want to feel like the only person on Earth?
-Dream of being wrapped in silence and raw beauty where the hustle of the city simply loses meaning?
-Are you fascinated by unknown cultures and their traditional way of life?
+Do you want to feel like the only person on earth?
+Do you dream of being enveloped by silence and dramatic beauty where urban hustle loses its meaning completely?
+Are you intrigued by unfamiliar cultures and their traditional ways of life?

-If the answer to at least one of these questions is 'yes', then Kyrgyzstan is just for you.
-There, you'll sleep in a yurt, ride a horse, taste the local cuisine, and your soul will be nourished by the fantastic landscapes of the Central Asian country.
+If the answer to even one of these questions is "yes", then Kyrgyzstan is just right for you.
+There, you'll sleep in a yurt, ride horses, sample the local cuisine, and your soul will be nourished by the breathtaking landscapes of this Central Asian country.

 Upcoming Journeys